 MEASURING NITROGEN BALANCE?

-Measuring nitrogen balance is at best an estimation of both intake of nitrogen and excretion.
+Measuring nitrogen balance is at best, an estimation of both intake of nitrogen and excretion.
 Because of the incorporation of nitrogen into urea as shown in the figure above, loss of nitrogen is usually measured using urine, faecal and sweat nitrogen content.
-Losses may also occur through exhalation although during exercise the errors in this measurement make it unreliable.
+Losses may also occur through exhalation although, during exercise the errors in this measurement make it unreliable.
 Other issues have been found such as one identified by Wolfe et al. (1984) who found that light exercise increased the oxidation of leucine without increasing urea production.
 If this is the case, then protein needs for maintenance of muscle tissue may be underestimated.

-Other techniques which are perhaps more accurate use tracer techniques which use radioactively labeled tracers that are either ingested or infused.
-For instance, by infusing an amino acid with a radioactively labeled carbon, hydrogen, or nitrogen atom into an individual it is possible to measure the amount that is needed to get a balance with the amount being excreted.
+Other techniques which are perhaps more accurate use tracer techniques which use radioactively labelled tracers that are either ingested or infused.
+For instance, by infusing an amino acid with a radioactively labelled carbon, hydrogen, or nitrogen atom into an individual it is possible to measure the amount that is needed to get a balance with the amount being excreted.
 It is then possible to measure whole body amino acid oxidation and degradation by measuring the amounts of radioactive carbon or nitrogen in the participant’s breath or urine.

 A very new technique is now being employed in a number of studies to look at protein requirements.
 This method is called the indicator amino acid oxidation (IAAO) method.
 Here is a little explanation of it by Elango and colleagues (2008) who have done a lot of work in this area since, some of which we will discuss later.